dcraig327/backup/README.md

   * assists in choosing a backup strategy
   * change the backup strategy
   * reports of drive health & stats
+  * total cost of strategy from bandwidth to electricity & hardware
 * modular system allowing freedom to change
   * hard drives
   * data/ui servers